Customer Service Standards

 Our Customer Service Standards (sometimes referred to as local offers) are designed to make sure we meet the HCA standards.

-If you are a leaseholder or homeowner you can find your guide to Service Standards below;
+If you are a leaseholder or homeowner you can find your guide to Service Standards here

-If you rent a property from us, or live in one of our Sheltered, Very Sheltered, Supported or Extra Care schemes our Service Standards are outlined below;
+If you rent a property from us, or live in one of our Sheltered, Very Sheltered, Supported or Extra Care schemes our Service Standards are outlined below and can be downloaded here

 - Your home